Babe Laufenberg

-Brandon Hugh "Babe" Laufenberg (born December 5, 1959) is a former American football quarterback in the National Football League (NFL) for the New Orleans Saints, San Diego Chargers, Dallas Cowboys, Washington Redskins, and Kansas City Chiefs.
-He also was a member of the Ohio Glory in the World League of American Football.
-He played college football at Indiana University.
+Brandon Hugh "Babe" Laufenberg (born December 5, 1959) is an American former professional football player who was a quarterback in the National Football League (NFL).
+He played college football for the Indiana Hoosiers and was selected in the sixth round of the 1983 NFL draft.
+He played in the NFL for the Washington Redskins, San Diego Chargers, New Orleans Saints, Dallas Cowboys, and Kansas City Chiefs.
+He also was a member of the Ohio Glory in the World League of American Football (WLAF).

 Early years

 Laufenberg grew up in Encino, California and was dubbed Babe by his brother Jeff because he was the youngest in the family.
 He attended Crespi Carmelite High School, where he was a two-year starter at quarterback and left as the school's all-time leading passer with 2,678 yards on 184 completions.

 As a senior, he received Parade All-American and All-Southern Section honors, after leading his team to the playoffs.
 He also played baseball and was drafted by the San Francisco Giants.

 College career

 Laufenberg accepted a football scholarship from Stanford University, where Bill Walsh was the head coach at the time.
 He was redshirted as a freshman behind Steve Dils.
 The next year John Elway enrolled at the school, so Laufenberg decided to transfer to the University of Missouri after being listed third-string on the depth chart.
 At the time, Missouri had just implemented the veer offense and Phil Bradley was the starting quarterback, so he opted to transfer at the end of his first semester to Los Angeles Pierce College near his home.

 In 1980, Laufenberg passed for 1,590 yards and received offers from Big Ten Conference schools.
-He accepted a scholarship from head coach Lee Corso at Indiana University, where he became a two-year starter at quarterback.
+He accepted a scholarship from head coach Lee Corso at Indiana University Bloomington, where he became a two-year starter at quarterback for the Hoosiers.

 As a junior, Laufenberg had a 3–8 record, registering 1,788 passing yards, 8 touchdowns and 11 interceptions.
 In his final year, he posted a 5–6 record, 2,468 passing yards, 11 touchdowns and 14 interceptions, receiving honorable-mention All-Big Ten honors.

 Laufenberg finished his college career with school records for single-season passing yards (2,468), single-game passing yards (390), career pass completions (361), single-season pass completions (217), single-game pass completions (34), single-season attempts (364), career completion percentage (.586), single-season completion percentage (.596).
 He also was 2–0 against Purdue University.